Course Outline

 Introduction

-• Adapting software development best practices to machine learning for government.
+• Adapting software development best practices to machine learning for government applications.

-• Evaluating MLflow versus Kubeflow — where does MLflow excel?
+• Evaluating MLflow versus Kubeflow: where does MLflow excel in the context of government projects?

 Overview of the Machine Learning Cycle

-• Data preparation, model training, model deployment, and model serving, among other steps.
+• Data preparation, model training, model deployment, and model serving are key components of the machine learning lifecycle for government.

 Overview of MLflow Features and Architecture

-• MLflow Tracking, MLflow Projects, and MLflow Models.
+• MLflow Tracking, MLflow Projects, and MLflow Models: essential tools for managing the machine learning workflow in a government setting.

 Setting up MLflow for Government